 If you can live with its vigour and initial reluctance to start growing PyroDwarf is one of the best pear rootstocks now available.

-In this ""87"" form produces a semi-vigorous tree of about the same size as PyroDwarf, and roughly two-thirds the height of a seedling pear tree.
-It has good winter-hardiness and blight resistance, and is widely planted.
+The Old Home x Farmingdale rootstock in this "87" form produces a semi-vigorous tree of about the same size as PyroDwarf, and roughly two-thirds the height of a seedling pear tree.
+It has good winter-hardiness and blight resistance, and is widely planted in the USA.

 Pyrus communis (Kirchensaller)

 The Pyrus "rootstock" is used for producing large specimen pear trees.
 This is basically a pear seedling and hence is the equivalent of growing a pear tree on its own roots.
 It is compatible with all pear varieties and eventually produces a very large tree - well over 6m / 20ft, and usually very long-lived.
 It can be grown on most soils and is tolerant of chalk.